pateli18/browser-calls-flask/README.md

    $ ngrok http 5000
    ```

-    Once you have started ngrok, update your TwiML app's voice URL setting to use your ngrok hostname, so it will look something like this:
+    Once you have started ngrok, update your TwiML app's voice URL setting to use your ngrok hostname.
+It will look something like this:

     ```
     http://88b37ada.ngrok.io/support/call
     ```

-1. Start the development server:
+1. Start the development server.

     ```
     python manage.py runserver